 - What tools and approaches mindful organizations use to better understand employee stressors.

 - How strengthening and diversifying employee benefits assists in efforts to recruit, retain and engage employees.

 - How costs and benefits of increased responsiveness to the employee experience are measured and monitored by mindful organizations.

 - The collateral benefits associated with mindful strategies in terms of productivity, innovation, and growth.

-Dr. Bogosian discusses specific “Signs of Silence” and offers proven methods to measure high-risk Cultures of Silence and how to shape and sustain more productive, low-risk Cultures of Voice.
+You will learn the specific “Signs of Silence” and proven methods to measure high-risk Cultures of Silence and how to shape and sustain more productive, low-risk Cultures of Voice.

-Using his Silence Voice Index™ (SVI) diagnostic, Rob discusses the risks of silent cultures in organizations and specific recommendations to help leaders determine if they are inadvertently creating this type of culture.
-Rob will discuss specific, proven leadership practices that shape and sustain Cultures of Voice.
+Using the Silence Voice Index™ (SVI) diagnostic, Rob will discuss the risks of silent cultures in organizations and specific recommendations to help leaders determine if they are inadvertently creating this type of culture, and will share specific, proven leadership practices that shape and sustain Cultures of Voice.